-- 1. Applicant contacts the Associate Dean for Doctoral Programs to ascertain reinstatement eligibility.
+- 1. Applicant contacts the Assistant Director of Ed.D. and Ph.D.
+Programs to ascertain reinstatement eligibility.
 As part of this initial request, applicants must include a letter with all of the following information: - Why they originally failed to complete the program; - What have they been doing since they left the program; - Why they think they can successfully complete the program; - Their proposed research topic, should they be reinstated; and - A reasonable timeline and plan for completing all remaining academic milestones.

-The letter should be submitted to the Associate Dean for Doctoral Programs at least three months prior to the semester in which the applicant hopes to register.
+The letter should be submitted to the Assistant Director of Ed.D. and Ph.D.
+Programs at least three months prior to the semester in which the applicant hopes to register.
 Petitioners will be notified in writing of the decision.

-- 2. Associate Dean for Doctoral Programs reviews the request, along with the applicant's file and transcript, to determine if the petition should go forward to the Ph.D.
+- 2. Assistant Director of Ed.D and Ph.D.
+Programs reviews the request, along with the applicant's file and transcript, to determine if the petition should go forward to the Ph.D.
 Steering Committee for review. - 3.
-If the applicant does NOT meet the eligibility criteria set forth above or does not present a compelling case for reinstatement, the Associate Dean informs him/her that no reinstatement petition will be considered. - 4.
+If the applicant does NOT meet the eligibility criteria set forth above or does not present a compelling case for reinstatement, the Assistant Director informs him/her that no reinstatement petition will be considered. - 4.
 If a reinstatement petition is invited, it must include a letter of support from a current HGSE faculty member who agrees to serve as advisor, and agreements from two faculty members who will serve on applicant's committee of readers.
 The documents are submitted to the Doctoral Programs Office for Ph.D.
 Steering Committee review. - 5.
 The Ph.D.
 Steering Committee reviews the petition, and approves or denies reinstatement.
 The Ph.D.
 Steering Committee may require a revised timeline for degree completion and/or determine additional requirements. - 6.
 Applicants may only apply for reinstatement ONCE.
 If an applicant has been denied reinstatement, either because eligibility criteria were not met or because the Ph.D.
 Steering Committee denied the petition, no further petitions will be considered. - 7.
 If reinstated, the student is charged an Active File Fee (\$150.00 charged by GSAS) for each semester since the termination of degree candidacy (maximum charge of \$1000.00).
 Academic reinstatement to degree candidacy, if granted, is contingent upon the meeting of financial and other obligations to the University, as well as any academic conditions imposed by the faculty. - 8.
 Once the reinstatement request is approved by the Ph.D.
 Steering Committee, students must apply for readmission to return to registered student status in the Ph.D. program.
 Completed applications should be submitted to the GSAS Office of Student Affairs.

 HGSE Policy for Reinstatement to the Ed.L.D.
-Program

-To be eligible for reinstatement:
+Program To be eligible for reinstatement: